Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Bia ynicki--Birula decompositions for complex analytic spaces

 \begin{rmk}[Krull dimension and the restriction to complex analytic spaces in Definition \ref{maindefn:Stable_unstable_submanifolds_BB_index_co-index_nullity}] While a version of a Bia{\l}ynicki--Birula decomposition can be obtained for $\CC^*$ actions on almost complex rather than complex manifolds (for example, see Proposition \ref{prop:Extension_C*_actions_real_analytic_almost_Hermitian_manifolds}), the primary reason for restricting to complex manifolds or complex analytic spaces in the statements of our main results is that positivity of the Krull dimension for a local ring corresponding to a point in an algebraic variety or analytic space over a field $\KK$ is not useful in our applications when the field $\KK$ is not algebraically closed.
 In particular, while Theorem \ref{thm:Narasimhan_section_3-1_theorem_1_p_41} and Corollary \ref{cor:Generic_smoothness_complex_analytic_space} hold for $\KK=\CC$, they do not hold for $\KK=\RR$, as mentioned in Remark \ref{rmk::Narasimhan_section_3-1_theorem_1_p_41_restriction_to_C} and as explained in Example \ref{exmp:Hypersurface}. \end{rmk}

-\begin{mainthm}[Bia{\l}ynicki--Birula decomposition for a closed complex analytic subspace of a complex manifold with a $\CC^*$ action] Let $X$ be a finite-dimensional complex manifold, $(Y,\sO_Y)$ be a closed complex analytic subspace as in Definition \ref{defn:Analytic_subspace}, and $\CC^*\times X\to X$ be a holomorphic action on $X$ that leaves $Y$ invariant.
-If $X$ admits a plus (respectively, minus or mixed) Bia{\l}ynicki--Birula decomposition in the sense of Definition \ref{maindefn:BB_decomposition_complex_manifold} with subsets $X^0$, $X^\pm$, $X_\alpha^\pm$, then $Y$ inherits a plus (respectively, minus or mixed) Bia{\l}ynicki--Birula decomposition as in Definition \ref{maindefn:BB_decomposition_complex_analytic_space} with corresponding locally closed complex analytic subspaces:
+\begin{mainthm}[Bia{\l}ynicki--Birula decomposition for a closed complex analytic subspace of a complex manifold with a $\CC^*$ action] Let $X$ be a finite-dimensional complex manifold, $(Y,\sO_Y)$ be a closed complex analytic subspace of $X$ as in the forthcoming Definition \ref{defn:Analytic_subspace}, and $\CC^*\times X\to X$ be a holomorphic action on $X$ that leaves $Y$ invariant with at least one fixed point in $Y$. \begin{enumerate} \item If $X$ admits a plus (respectively, minus or mixed) Bia{\l}ynicki--Birula decomposition in the sense of Definition \ref{maindefn:BB_decomposition_complex_manifold} with subsets $X^0$, $X^\pm$, $X_\alpha^\pm$, then $Y$ inherits a plus (respectively, minus or mixed) Bia{\l}ynicki--Birula decomposition as in Definition \ref{maindefn:BB_decomposition_complex_analytic_space} with corresponding locally closed complex analytic subspaces:

-If $p \in Y$, then there is an open neighborhood $U \subset Y$ of $p$ such that $\dim (Y_\sm\cap U) = \dim\sO_{Y,p}$, where $Y_\sm \subset Y$ denotes the subset of smooth points as in Definition \ref{defn:Smooth_point_analytic_space}.
-If $p \in Y^0$ then, after possibly shrinking $U$, the Bia{\l}ynicki--Birula nullity, co-index, and index of $p$ in $Y$ in the sense of Definition \ref{maindefn:Stable_unstable_subspaces_BB_index_co-index_nullity} are given by
+\item If $p \in Y$, then there is an open neighborhood $U \subset Y$ of $p$ such that $\dim (Y_\sm\cap U) = \dim\sO_{Y,p}$, where $Y_\sm \subset Y$ denotes the subset of smooth points as in Definition \ref{defn:Smooth_point_analytic_space}. \item If $p \in Y^0$ then, after possibly shrinking $U$, the Bia{\l}ynicki--Birula nullity, co-index, and index of $p$ in $Y$ in the sense of Definition \ref{maindefn:Stable_unstable_subspaces_BB_index_co-index_nullity} are given by